I Spy (1934 film)

-I Spy is a 1934 British film.
-Ben Lyon made it at the same time as his wife, Bebe Daniels, was making a film at the same studio, BIP.
+I Spy is a 1934 British comedy spy film directed by Allan Dwan and starring Sally Eilers, Ben Lyon and Harry Tate.
+It was shot at the Elstree Studios near London.
+The film's sets were designed by the art director Wilfred Arnold.
+Lyon made it at the same time as his wife, Bebe Daniels, was making a film at the same studio British International Pictures.
 It was the first British film for both Lyon and Sally Eilers.
+It was distributed in America by Majestic Pictures under the alternative title The Morning After.